Home

 Yellow-fringed Orchid ( Platanthera ciliaris ) growing in a grassland remnant in a powerline corridor at Cumberland Trail State Park in Cumberland County, TN.
 Photo by Theo Witsell.

-Beautiful Barbara’s-buttons ( Marshallia pulchra ), a globally-rare plant listed as Endangered in both Kentucky and Tennessee, growing in high-quality riverscour barrens along the Clear Fork River within the Big South Fork National River and R
+Beautiful Barbara’s-buttons ( Marshallia pulchra ), a globally-rare plant listed as Endangered in both Kentucky and Tennessee, growing in high-quality riverscour barrens along the Clear Fork River within the Big South Fork National River and Recreat

 Zigzag Bladderwort ( Utricularia subulata ) in a seep in a powerline right-of-way at North Chickamauga Creek Wildlife Management Area in Tennessee.
 This carnivorous plant is one of many species of sun-loving savanna and open woodland plants hanging